Kahk

-Kahk (كحك), also Kahk El Eid (كحك العيد /arz/), is a sweet shortbread biscuit that is eaten in Egypt, primarily to celebrate festive occasions like Eid al-Fitr.
+Kahk (كحك), also Kahk El Eid (كحك العيد /arz/), is a sweet shortbread biscuit that is eaten in Egypt, primarily to celebrate festive occasions like Eid al-Fitr as well as during Christmas and Easter.

 It is covered with powdered sugar and can be stuffed with ʿagameyya (عجمية /arz/, a mixture of honey, nuts, and ghee), lokum, walnuts, pistachios, or dates, or simply served plain.
 Date-filled kahk are believed to be the origin of maamoul, a similar biscuit eaten in the Levant during Eid.

 Different types of cookies are known more broadly in other parts of the Arab world as kaʾak (كعك), although the term and its variants may refer to different baked goods depending on the region.

 History

 The word kahk comes from the Coptic word for cake (ϭⲁⲁϭⲉ, /cop/).

 Kahk is believed to date back to ancient Egypt.
 Murals depicting people preparing kahk have been discovered in the ruins of temples in Memphis and Thebes, as well as in tombs dating to the Eighteenth Dynasty, approximately 3,500 years ago.
 In the tomb of Rekhmire, the process of making kahk is depicted, which included mixing honey with ghee, heating the mixture over a fire, and then combining it with flour to form a dough.
 The dough was shaped on slate boards and baked in ovens.
 These biscuits were produced in a variety of geometric forms, and were even stamped with a solar disk, a symbol associated with the sun god Ra.
 Larger, pie-sized versions known as shurik were also baked and brought to ancestral tombs, where they were believed to serve as magical amulets.

 The tradition persisted after the advent of Christianity in Egypt.
 Its ornamentation differed from earlier periods, with a cross replacing earlier depictions of the sun.
 During the later Muslim period, the Aten sun disc motif was reintroduced onto kahk, while the cross remained a fixed feature for Egypt’s Christians.
-It was commonly served on special occasions, like Christmas, Easter and Nayrouz.
+It was and is still commonly served on special occasions, like Christmas, Easter and Nayrouz.

 During the Tulunid dynasty bakers created kahk molds inscribed with religious expressions such as kol wishkur ("eat and thank God").
 Kahk rose to greater prominence under the 10th-century Ikhshidid dynasty, which was the first to formally incorporate it into the Eid al-Fitr celebrations.
 An Ikhshidid official, Abu Bakr Mohammed bin Ali al-Madrani, became known for hiding gold dinars inside kahk distributed to the public, a practice that entered Egyptian folklore and was later emulated by other rulers.
 For example, in 1124 CE (518 AH), the Fatimid caliph reportedly spent 20,000 dinars baking and distributing kahk filled with gold for Eid.
 The scale of this effort required preparations to begin during the month of Rajab, preceding Ramadan, and led to the establishment of a dedicated government department, the Diwan al-Fitr.
 Similarly, Caliph Al-Aziz is said to have arranged a table 1,350 meters long, laden with 60 varieties of kahk and ghorayibah, some of which contained gold coins.